 To make the pie crust, combine the okra, dates, and salt in a food processor and pulse until it's very fine.
 Press the crust into your tart pans, making sure to press it into every crevice.
 I like to put the tart crust into the freezer at this point to allow it to harden and fully stick together, but you could also fridge it until you're ready to fill.

-To make the filling, combine the cashews, dates, agave, lavender, lemon juice, and salt and blend until it's really smooth, about 3-5 minutes.
+To make the filling, combine the cashews, dates, agave, lavender, lemon juice, and salt in a strong machine like the Vitamix and blend until it's really smooth, about 3-5 minutes.
 Taste for sweetness, and if you prefer a bit more sweetness, add another date or a bit more agave.

 Fill the tart shells with the pastry cream and then place them in the refrigerator for 30 minutes - 1 hour.
 When the pastry cream is set and firm enough to hold the berries without collapsing, you are ready to top the tarts.